Jaane Bhi Do Yaaro: Plot

 Professional photographers Vinod Chopra and Sudhir Mishra open a photo studio in the prestigious Haji Ali area in Bombay.
 After a disastrous start, they are given some work by Shobha Sen, the editor of Khabardar (a pun on khabar meaning news), a publication that exposes the scandalous lives of the rich and the famous.
 Impressed with their work, Shobha hires them for a story about the connection between the Municipal Commissioner D'Mello and Tarneja, a builder.
-They find Tarneja and his business rival Ahuja working together to bribe D'Mello in order to win the contracts for construction of four fly-overs.
+They find Tarneja and his business rival Ahuja working together to bribe D'Mello in order to win the contracts for the construction of four flyovers.
 Shobha asks the two photographers to create a rift between Tarneja and Ahuja.
 Vinod, impersonating Albert Pinto, leads Tarneja to believe that Ahuja, with Shobha's assistance, is trying to cheat him.
-Tarneja and Ahuja fight until Tarneja's secretary Priya arrives with Assistant Municipal Commissioner Srivastav and tells them that D'Mello has given the contracts to neither Tarneja nor Ahuja but to someone else.
+Tarneja and Ahuja fight until Tarneja's secretary, Priya, arrives with Assistant Municipal Commissioner Srivastav and tells them that D'Mello has given the contracts to neither Tarneja nor Ahuja but to someone else.

 Meanwhile, Sudhir and Vinod decide to enter a photography contest promising Rs.
 5000/- and take a number of photos all over the city.
-In one of the photos, they see a man shooting someone and after enlarging it, they realize that the killer is Tarneja.
+In one of the photos, they see a man shooting someone, and after enlarging it, they realize that the killer is Tarneja.
 They return to the park where they shot that photo and eventually find out the crime scene.
-They find the body lying behind the bushes but before the duo can get to the body, it disappears, but they manage to retrieve one of a pair of gold cuff links.
+They find the body lying behind the bushes, but before the duo can get to the body, it disappears, but they manage to retrieve a gold cufflink.